 Found all throughout Canada, excluding the Northern Arctic regions, this population is not at risk.

-Bitsy was born at the Park as a part of the burrowing owl breeding program.
-Radagast is a hypomelanistic burrowing owl that was rescued from the wild.
+Smeagol was born at the BC Wildlife Park as a part of the burrowing owl breeding program.
+He was unable to be released due to a permanent eye injury.

 Burrowing owls favor open areas with low, sparse, vegetation such as grasslands, agricultural fields, pastures, and deserts.